Our Staff

 Jack Putta

-4th Grade Lead Teacher
+4th Grade Social Studies Teacher

 Holly Dahinden